geek-cookbook/geek-cookbook/manuscript/recipes/elkarbackup.md

 This takes you to a list of backup names and file paths.
 You can choose to download the entire contents of the backup from your browser as a .tar.gz, or to restore the backup to the client.
 If you click on the **name** of the backup, you can also drill down into the file structure, choosing to restore a single file or directory.

-[^1]: If you wanted to expose the ElkarBackup UI directly, you could remove the oauth2_proxy from the design, and move the traefik_public-related labels directly to the app service.
-You'd also need to add the traefik_public network to the app service.
+[^1]: If you wanted to expose the ElkarBackup UI directly, you could remove the traefik-forward-auth from the design.
 [^2]: The original inclusion of ElkarBackup was due to the efforts of @gpulido in our [Discord server](http://chat.funkypenguin.co.nz).
 Thanks Gabriel!

 --8<-- "recipe-footer.md"